varzy/hexo-theme-slience/README.md

 # hexo-theme-slience

-A slience theme for hexo.
+A silent theme for hexo.

 ## Demo